Model for Asia Countries using Global Competitiveness Index (GCI) Data

 Scatter plot diagrams for Asia countries on overall_score

-Each diagram showed an ellipse shape in which the value the overall score
+Each diagram showed an ellipse shape in which the value the overall score is increased (Y-axis) when BR, EE, and IF is increased (X-axis).

 (X-axis:

-Basic Requirements (BR)
+Basic Requirements (BR), Y-axis:overall_score)

-Efficiency Enhancers (EE)
+Efficiency Enhancers (EE), Y-axis:overall_score)

-Innovation and Sophistication Factors (IF)
+Innovation and Sophistication Factors (IF), Y-axis:overall_score)

 Scatter plot diagrams for Asia countries on ranking